End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Experiments

 \section{Experiments}

-We compare the performance of decision-focused and two-stage approaches across a range of settings both simulated and real (using data from Nguyen et al.~\shortcite{nguyen2013analyzing}).
-We find that decision-focused learning outperforms two-stage when the number of training games is low, the number of attacks observed on each training game is low, and the number of target features is high.
-We compare the following three defender strategies: \emph{Decision-focused (\textsc{DF})} is our decision-focused approach.
-For the prediction neural network, we use a single layer with ReLU activations with 200 hidden units on synthetic data and 10 hidden units on the simpler human subject data.
-We do not tune \textsc{DF}. \emph{Two-stage ($\textsc{2S}$)} is a standard two-stage approach, where a neural network is fit to predict attacks, minimizing cross-entropy on the training data, using the same architecture as \textsc{DF}.
-We find that two-stage is sensitive to overfitting, and thus, we use Dropout and early stopping based on a validation set. \emph{Uniform attacker values ($\textsc{Unif}$)} is a baseline where the defender assumes that the attacker's value for all targets is equal and maximizes $DEU$ under that assumption.
+We begin by comparing the performance of game-focused and two-stage approaches across a range of settings both simulated and real.
+We find that game-focused learning outperforms two-stage when the number of training games is low, the number of attacks observed in each training game is low, and the number of target features is high.
+As the amount of training data increases, two-stage starts catching up as it is able to reconstruct the attacker model accurately.
+We dedicate the second part of the experiments section to investigating three hypotheses for why game-focused achieves superior performance.

+\paragraph{Defender Strategies.} We compare the following three defender strategies: \emph{Uniform attacker values ($\textsc{Unif}$)} is a baseline where the defender assumes that the attacker's value for all targets is equal and maximizes $\textsc{DEU}$ under that assumption. \emph{Game-focused (\textsc{GF})} is our game-focused approach. \emph{Two-stage ($\textsc{2S}$)} is a standard two-stage approach, where a neural network is fit to predict attacks, minimizing cross-entropy on the training data. \emph{Game-tuned two-stage (2S-GT)} is a regularized approach that aims to maximize the defender's expected utility when the amount of data is small.
+It uses Dropout~\cite{srivastavaetal:JMLR14} and a validation set for early stopping.
+All three methods use the same architecture for the prediction neural network: a fully-connected single-layer network with 200 hidden units on the synthetic data and 10 hidden units on the simpler human subject data.